 You probably know that high blood pressure is the most common preventable risk factor for cardiovascular disease.

-One of the most common causes is the dysregulation between sodium, chlorine, and potassium.
+One of the most common causes is sodium, chlorine, and potassium dysregulation.

 High blood pressure increases the risk of:

 For all these consequences and their derivatives, hypertension is the main contributor to mortality and disability worldwide.

 In this article, you will discover the relationship between hypertension and sodium, chlorine, and potassium.
 Also, you’ll learn how to regulate these three elements to improve your health from tomorrow.

 Systemic arterial hypertension is characterized by persistently high blood pressure (BP) in the systemic arteries.